jmq19950824/WSGAN/README.md

 ## Version Log:
 2020.10.07 (version 0.0): adding the data & code of CCFD + TBP + ODDs + CV datasets.

+2020.10.29 (version 0.1): reinitializaton of discriminator for preventing mode collapse problem of HGAN